15 Bio-optical Conditions

 where:

 At the water’s surface the incoming light (\(I_0\)) is specified based on the downwelling solar radiation intensity from the meteorological boundary condition file (either BARRA or WRF), and the PAR fraction entering the water is assigned to be 45% of the incoming solar intensity.
 At the seabed (or top of a submerged seagrass canopy), the incident light is computed by following the above equation down the set of water layers that make up the water column.
-This formulation is run as default in the CSIEM hydrodynamic–biogeochemical simulations to resolve spatial and temporal variability in underwater light climate, and to resolve benthic PAR.
-This can be optionally extended to run the spectrally-resolved light, described in Section 16.3.
+This formulation is run as default in the CSIEM hydrodynamic–biogeochemical simulations to resolve spatial and temporal variability in the underwater light climate and benthic PAR.
+It can optionally be extended to the spectrally-resolved bio-optical model described in Section 15.4.

 15.3.1 \(K_d\) validation

-Since the simulated \(K_d\) can have variable drivers, due to the numerous factors outlined in Table 16.2, the predictions are validated against local observations.
+Since the simulated \(K_d\) is influenced by the numerous optical constituents outlined in Table 15.2, the predictions are validated against local observations.
 The light attenuation coefficient has been measured across three main data collection programs (Table 15.1).
-For brevity, the model is first shown against the four broad assessment regions which each contain several regular data sampling locations for the year of 2023 (Figure 16.3).
-For comparison against the CSMC data or local sampling sites, over different years and in specific sub-regions of Cockburn Sound, then refer to the MARVL viewer.
+For brevity, the model is first shown against four broad assessment regions, each containing several regular sampling locations, for the year 2023 (Figure 15.3).
+For comparison against CSMC data or specific sub-regions of Cockburn Sound over different years, refer to the MARVL viewer.

-The variability in \(TSS\), \(Chl-a\) and organic carbon pools in the model, is reflected in the predicted day-to-day variability in \(K_d\), and the variance within the region.
-In general, the observed \(K_d\) estimates show a low range of variation, whereas the model shows a difference between winter and summer.
+The variability in \(TSS\), \(Chl-a\) and organic carbon pools in the model is reflected in the predicted day-to-day variability in \(K_d\) and in the spatial variance within each region.
+The observed \(K_d\) estimates show a relatively narrow range of variation, whereas the model captures a seasonal signal with elevated attenuation during winter months.

 Cockburn Sound